cjerdonek/groome/README.md

 [Groom](https://github.com/cjerdonek/groom) is a dead-simple, [Mustache](http://mustache.github.com/)-based standard for project templates.

-A groom template is just a directory of files.
+A groom template is just a directory of files (and subdirectories).

 Given a groom template and a [yaml](http://yaml.org/) or [json](http://www.json.org/) configuration file,